intelstriker21/Apollo-Router/README.md

-# KVM-Router
+# Apollo-Router BETA

-KVM-Router is a lightweight, web-based router management tool designed for VPS/Locked-Down environments.
+Apollo-Router is a lightweight, web-based router management tool designed for VPS/Locked-Down environments.
 With features like port forwarding, Tailscale integration (Not via UI), and the ability to function as a Tailscale exit node, it provides flexibility and control over your network.

 ## Features